Mayer-Cloud-Solutions/martinmayer.tech.jekyll/README.md

 # Website

-Portfolio website for Mayer Cloud Solutions which is a consultantcy owned and managed by Martin Mayer
+Portfolio website for Mayer Cloud Solutions which is a consultancy owned and managed by Martin Mayer

 ### This website is based on Jekflix Template